 4 CONDITIONING AND TESTING OF TEST SPECIMENS

 The test shall be carried out in prevailing atmospheric conditions.
-However. in case of dispute, the conditioning and testing shall be carried out at standard atmospheric conditions of (65 ± 2) percent relative humidity and (27 ± 2) °C temperature (see IS 196 and IS 6359).
+However, in case of dispute, the conditioning and testing shall be carried out at standard atmospheric conditions of (65 ± 2) percent relative humidity and (27 ± 2) °C temperature (see IS 196 and IS 6359).

 5 SAMPLING